AviatrixSystems/Docs/HowTos/ingress_protection_firenet_paloaltogcp.rst

 Ingress Protection via Aviatrix Transit FireNet with Palo Alto in GCP
 =====================================================================

-This document describes how to do ingress in GCP with traffic inspection, deployed directly in FireNet.
+This document describes how to configure ingress in GCP with traffic inspection, deployed directly in FireNet.
 In this configuration you use the native GCP load balancer in FireNet.

 The solution described below shows how to implement NLB based ingress with Palo Alto firewalls in GCP.